dogIDs "How-To" Dog Blog

 Due to their delicate anatomy, puppies and small breeds are at greater risk.
 Puppies, in particular, are more prone to pulling on their leashes as they explore their environment, making them vulnerable to tracheal injury.
 A rolled collar, being thinner and stiffer, can exacerbate this issue, leading to coughing fits or damage to the soft tissues around the neck.

 In contrast, flat collars offer a broader surface area that evenly distributes pressure across the dog's neck, reducing the likelihood of injury.
-Flat collars provide a safer alternative for active dogs or those prone to pulling.
+They provide a safer alternative for active dogs or those prone to pulling.
 The even pressure prevents immediate harm and ensures greater comfort for the dog during walks or training sessions.

 Consider a scenario where a dog lunges unexpectedly, chasing after a squirrel or reacting to a sudden noise.
 Due to its narrow design, a rolled collar could exert excessive pressure on the trachea, causing immediate discomfort or damage.
-On the other hand, a flat collar, with its wider band, would mitigate this impact by spreading the pressure evenly, minimizing harm.
+On the other hand, a flat dog collar, with its wider band, would mitigate this impact by spreading the pressure evenly, minimizing harm.

 Rolled Collars Can Exacerbate Eye Conditions